kayasax/EasyPIM/EasyPIM/Documentation/Progressive-Validation-Guide.md

 Goal: Introduce your first Azure Role policy while preserving everything validated in Step 5 (ProtectedUsers, Entra role policy templates & assignments).
 Keep `ProtectedUsers` first for safety.

+IMPORTANT: Some Azure built‑in roles are treated as protected in the orchestrator and their policies are intentionally not changed for safety (currently: "Owner" and "User Access Administrator").
+If you try to target them you will see a [PROTECTED] message and no update occurs.
+For the first Azure policy example, use a non‑protected role such as "Reader" or "Contributor".

 ### Full context (carried forward + new Azure policy)
 Use this if you maintain a single evolving file.
 Comments highlight what is NEW in this step.